ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Tran
     Must agree with the NPSI definition.

 From VIRTEL version 4.15 onwards, TRAN must be blank if TRAN=EVEN is specified in the NPSI definition.

-2.4.14.1

 An X25 GATE Non Fast-Connect line uses a single sub-group of terminals dedicated to the management of sessions between VIRTEL and the switched virtual circuits on the one hand, and between VIRTEL and the host applications on the other hand.
 Each terminal is associated with an application relay defined by a VTAM APPL statement.

 The relay name is compulsory for this type of terminal.

 |image43|

-*Fig. 43 - Terminals on an X25 GATE Non Fast-Connect line*
+Terminals on an X25 GATE Non Fast-Connect line
+""""""""""""""""""""""""""""""""""""""""""""""

 Terminal
     The terminal name must match the virtual circuit LU names generated by the X25.VC macro in the NPSI.

 Relay
     The application relay is a VTAM LU which represents the VIRTEL side of the session with NPSI for each virtual circuit.
 Relay LUs are defined in a VTAM application major node.

 Terminal type
     Always 1.